Fourier coefficients of the net-baryon number density and chiral criticality: Fourier coefficients in a QCD-like effective model

-In the left panel of Fig.~\ref{fig:thetadep}, one can unambiguously identify the chiral critical line in the chiral limit, which extends to higher temperature at large $\theta_B$, and merges with the Roberge-Weiss transition line at $\theta_B=\pi$ and the critical temperature $T_c(\theta_B=\pi)=$311~MeV.
-This first-order transition line extends from $T=\infty$ down to the so-called Roberge-Weiss endpoint, which exhibits a second order phase transition at $(T=T_{\text{RW}}, \theta_B=\pi)$.
+In the left panel of Fig.~\ref{fig:thetadep}, one can unambiguously identify the chiral critical line in the chiral limit, which extends to higher temperature at large $\theta_B$, and merges with the Roberge-Weiss transition line at $\theta_B=\pi$ at the critical temperature $T_c(\theta_B=\pi)=$311~MeV.
+This first-order transition line extends from $T=\infty$ down to the so-called Roberge-Weiss end point, which exhibits a second-order phase transition at $(T=T_{\text{RW}}, \theta_B=\pi)$.
 We find $T_\text{RW}=308.1$ MeV $=1.35\,T_c$ which is slightly below $T_c(\theta_B=\pi)$.
 At $T > T_\text{RW}$, the thermodynamic quantities resemble qualitatively those of a Stefan-Boltzmann gas.

-In the case of a non-vanishing pion mass (the middle- and the right-panel in Fig.~\ref{fig:thetadep}), the rapid change of the order parameter found for a small pion mass is smoothed, such that the region around the maximum indicates the location of the crossover transition.
-Moreover, we find that the curvature of the pseudo-critical line is reduced at small $\theta_B$ as the pion mass is increased.
+In the case of a nonvanishing pion mass (the middle and the right panel in Fig.~\ref{fig:thetadep}), the rapid change of the order parameter found for a small pion mass is smoothed, such that the region around the maximum indicates the location of the crossover transition.
+Moreover, we find that the curvature of the pseudocritical line is reduced at small $\theta_B$ as the pion mass is increased.

-In LQCD calculations, it is found that the nature of the Roberge-Weiss endpoint depends on the quark mass \cite{forcrand:_const_qcd}.
-Thus, for small quark masses it is a triple point (the junction of three first order phase transitions), while at intermediate values of the quark mass, it is a $Z(2)$ critical point.
-Finally, for large quark masses, the RW endpoint is again a triple point.
-In the model considered here, the RW endpoint is located at $T_{\text{RW}}=311~\text{MeV} \simeq 1.35\,T_{pc}$ and 327~MeV $\simeq 1.43\, T_{pc}$ for the physical and heavy values of the pion mass, respectively, and is second order in both cases~\footnote{See also Ref.~\cite{morita11:_probin_decon_in_chiral_effec}, where different forms of the Polyakov loop potential $\mathcal{U}(\Phi,\Phi^*)$ were explored.}.
+In LQCD calculations, it is found that the nature of the Roberge-Weiss end point depends on the quark mass \cite{forcrand:_const_qcd,Bonati:2016pwz}.
+Thus, for small quark masses it is a triple point (the junction of three first-order phase transitions), while at intermediate values of the quark mass, it is a $Z(2)$ critical point.
+Finally, for large quark masses, the RW end point is again a triple point.
+In the model considered here, the RW end point is located at $T_{\text{RW}}=311~\text{MeV} \simeq 1.35\,T_{pc}$ and 327~MeV $\simeq 1.43\, T_{pc}$ for the physical and heavy values of the pion mass, respectively, and is second order in both cases.\footnote{See also Ref.~\cite{morita11:_probin_decon_in_chiral_effec}, where different forms of the Polyakov loop potential $\mathcal{U}(\Phi,\Phi^*)$ were explored.}

-Given the phase structure in the imaginary chemical potential--temperature plane, shown in Fig.~\ref{fig:thetadep}, one expects that the Fourier coefficients $b_k$ at intermediate temperatures, $T_{pc} \leq T \leq T_{\text{RW}}$, reflect the existence of the transition line.
+Given the phase structure in the plane of imaginary chemical potential vs temperature, shown in Fig.~\ref{fig:thetadep}, one expects that the Fourier coefficients $b_k$ at intermediate temperatures, $T_{pc} \leq T \leq T_{\text{RW}}$, reflect the existence of the transition line.